 The astoundingly high energy density of nuclear fuel allowed the submariners to gallivant on wild new adventures, such as reaching the North Pole under ice for the first time and circumnavigating the world in one non-stop submerged session for the first time.
 Such high adventures are remembered by people who were young at the time (like Gwyneth Cravens) as deeply inspiring.

-The sodium-cooled graphite-moderated power breeder that GE was working on for the AEC at KAPL got swooped into the Naval Reactors development program, and its first reactor became the land-based prototype for the USS Seawolf.
-At first, Rickover preferred the sodium-cooled approach because it used silent electro-magnetic pumps and offered very high thermal efficiency.
+The sodium-cooled intermediate-spectrum power breeder that GE was working on for the AEC at KAPL got swooped into the Naval Reactors development program, and its first reactor became the land-based prototype for the USS Seawolf.
+At first, Rickover preferred the sodium-cooled approach with a beryllium reflector/moderator because it used silent electro-magnetic pumps and offered very high thermal efficiency.
 The prototype (S1G) experienced leaks in the superheaters due to an incompatibility between the liquid metal sodium and the particular steel used.
 Because of Rickover’s insistence in building prototype concurrently with the real thing, the real Seawolf also experienced superheater leaks.
 They plugged tubes, performed difficult repairs (sodium has high induced radioactivity and high chemical reactivity), and eventually bypassed the superheater.
 Seawolf worked at reduced efficiency, logged some tens of thousands of hours, but eventually had its propulsion system swapped out for a PWR.